Rich fig jam pairs with salty bacon, spicy mustard, and tart blackberries for this sweet twist on a classic dish- Blackberry Fig Deviled Eggs.

 Blackberry Fig Deviled Eggs Recipe

-Top with bacon and a sprig of fresh parsley, or drizzle with a rich balsamic glaze to take these Blackberry Fig Deviled Eggs over the top.
+Top with crispy bacon and a sprig of fresh parsley and chives, or drizzle with a rich balsamic glaze to elevate these Blackberry Fig Deviled Eggs.
 Your guests will be coming back for more!

 deviled eggs with bacon and berries shown on a wooden platter and sprinkled with sea salt